For a project manager, a bad week might go something like this:

-- Understand the business & security purpose of the PROJECT: You cannot start the project unless you know the Value (Benefits) project is going to contribute to organization
+- Understand the business & security purpose of the PROJECT: You cannot start the project unless you know the Value (Benefits) project is going to contribute to the organization

-- Understand end to end project flow from respective owner.
+- Understand end to end project flow from the respective owner.
 This could be data flow diagram, application architecture, network diagram, input-process-output etc

 - Define security baseline for a particular project; Complete the Project; verify security baseline (project risk management)